1518 (album): Overview

 The title track "1518", which expresses gratitude towards their fans, marked the first time that the members wrote their own lyrics.
 Fujihira and Yoshida came up with the words that they wanted to include in the lyrics, and Mori and Aritomo gave shape to them.
-The members also came up with the choreography for the song.
-The other songs on the album, though not written directly by the members, were written through asking them about their thoughts and opinions.
-Mori stated that she could really relate to the lyrics, which contain their thoughts.
+They also created the entire choreography for the song.
+The other songs on the album, though not written directly by them, were written through asking them about their thoughts and opinions.

 "Underground" was choreographed by the four members of @onefive, marking the first time that they created their own choreography.
-Its creation was documented in a four-part documentary series released on YouTube titled Their Underground (彼女たちのUnderground, Kanojo-tachi no Underground).
-The members were also deeply involved in the production of the music video for "Underground", sharing their ideas on hairstyles, makeup, outfits, visuals, and cuts.
+Its creation was documented in a four-part documentary series released on YouTube titled Their Underground (彼女たちのUnderground).
+They also choreographed "Just for You".
 The choreography for the debut single "Pinky Promise" was created by Mikiko.
-Minako "Maru" Maruyama from the dance troupe Elevenplay, which is directed by Mikiko, choreographed "Mada Minu Sekai", "Shizuku", "BBB", and "Lalala Lucky".
-The members of @onefive choreographed the outro of "Lalala Lucky" with Maru.
+Minako "Maru" Maruyama from the dance troupe Elevenplay, which is directed by Mikiko, choreographed "Mada Minu Sekai", "Shizuku" (雫), and "BBB".
+The members of @onefive co-choreographed "Lalala Lucky" with Maru.